Fliplet/fliplet-cli/docs/API/core/app-actions-v2.md

 ```
 ## Debug an action

-You can debug App action (2nd gen) in your browser.
+You can debug an action in your browser.
 To debug the app actions open a browser tab on the tasks compile endpoint
 - `URL` <strong>GET</strong> /v1/apps/{appId}/tasks/{taskId}/compile?html

 Below are the URLs for different region